KenKundert/svg_schematic/doc/classes.rst

 Draw a solder dot (a small filled circle) or a wire gap (a small filled circle with the color of the background that is placed between two crossing wires).
 Dot is just an alias for Pin, except that the default kind is 'dot'.

+It is common to place a dot at a level between two crossing wires and specify a color of white to create a pass-under.

 .. code-block:: python